La Min-sú de Terrasson

 Art & Culture

-Bordeaux is a city of art & culture as well.
-Museums of Aquitaine, Musée des Beaux-Arts, CAPC musée d'art contemporain, Musée National des Douanes, Musée des Arts Décoratifs et du Design, public art pieces… You will be well satisfied, if you are an art lover!
+Bordeaux offers Art & Culture through the Museum of Aquitaine (5), Musée des Beaux-Arts, CAPC musée d'art contemporain, Musée des Arts Décoratifs et du Design, public art pieces… You will be well satisfied, if you are an art lover!

 Tasting wine in the city